 According to a source within the facility, Laboucan was housed directly next to the Mother-Child facility, and assaulted a female inmate during an altercation over his presence.

 In October, Laboucan filed a request for temporary leave from Fraser Valley in order to attend a cultural ceremony in Vancouver hosed by the Circle of Eagles Lodge Society.
-According to the Circle of Eagles website, their purpose is to “support Indigenous Brothers and Sisters leaving federal institutions and those dislocated from society, to reintegrate into Community by providing respectful wholistic services and culturally safe spaces.”
+According to the Circle of Eagles website, their purpose is to “support Indigenous Brothers and Sisters leaving federal institutions and those dislocated from society, to reintegrate into Community by providing respectful holistic services and culturally safe spaces.”

 Circle of Eagles CEO Merv Thomas was questioned by CTV on Laboucan’s application to attend their ceremonies, but declined to comment on his specific case.